songtangzhong/robot-simulation-v1.1/README.md

     ros2 launch robot_description test_panda_description.launch.py

 5. (Note) urdf/panda_hw_interface.xacro
-    It does not be used in this package, but will be used in other packages.
+    It does not work in this package, but will work in other packages.
 ```

 ## robot_gazebo_env
 ```
-1. This is not a ros2 package, it is a gazebo model package.
+1. This is not a ros2 package, but a gazebo model package.

 2. panda/panda.sdf
     It is copied from "robot_description/urdf", and then be modified a little.